krestfield/docs/ezsign/payshield_tls_configuration.md

 openssl s_client -connect 192.168.0.211:2500
 ```

 This should show the server certificate.
 You can also verify the client authentication part.
-Refer to the Thales guide here: [payShield TLS Host Port V3_5-6-23](https://krestfield.s3.eu-west-2.amazonaws.com/support/ezsign/payshield/payShield%20TLS%20Host%20Port%20V3_5-6-23.pdf) for more info.
+Refer to the Thales guide: **payShield TLS Host Port V3_5-6-23.pdf** for more info.